meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Coach/Solution-10.md

 **Key Points to note**
 - the challenge uses a file in the Emulator: `rest_calls/subscription-apis.http`
-- the baseURL should be updated to the correst host
+- the baseURL should be updated to the correct host
 - the purchaseToken is copied from the Emulator UI
 - the subscription will be updated for some API calls
 - to call the APIs click **Send Request**